Looks for schedules that match your input. You can search according to the schedule name, process and environment name.

 - - a filter is applied; if you click the Filters button when it is in this state, all filters are removed.

-Opens the Add Schedule window, which enables you to create a new schedule.
-For more information, see The Add Schedule Window.
+Opens the Add Schedule window, which enables you to configure a new schedule.
+For more information, click here.

 Indicates if a schedule is active or not.
 A disabled schedule displays the icon.
 An enabled schedule displays the icon.